Climate-Dynamics/climatedynamics-web/source/dev/dev.rst

 Overview
 --------

 We develop models and educational resources with an emphasis on openness and easy-of-access.
-All developed products are open-source, open-access and available for free.
+All developed models, resources and tools are open-source, open-access and available for free (mostly MIT or cc-by licensed).

+..
 The video below is a playful exploration (by S. Mutz) of landscape evolution model output (by P. Eizenhöfer), using Blender 3D for automatic texture generation and the fortran-sdl2 library for visualising and exploring 3D space.

-.. youtube:: gEP8VmNYnzo
+.. .. youtube:: gEP8VmNYnzo